GitLeeRepo/HerculesMvsTk4Notes/JclNotes.md

 * All JCL Code begins with **//** in columns 1 and 2
 * The name identifier must begin in column 3
 * Their must be at least one space between name, operation, and operand
-* The operand may not extend beyone column 71, it must be continued on a new line seperated by commas
+* The operand may not extend beyond column 71, it must be continued on a new line separated by commas
-* When a statement is extended to the next line, the coninuation should not start before column for, i.e. there should be at least one space between **//** and the continuation so that it is not confused with a name identifier.
+* When a statement is extended to the next line, the continuation should not start before column for, i.e. there should be at least one space between **//** and the continuation so that it is not confused with a name identifier.
 * Although not required, it is a common coding standard to start the **JOB**, **EXEC**, and **DD** keywords in column 12.
 This allows room for the **//** and 8 character name (which is the max limit) and the required space between the name and the keyword.

 ### Types of Operand parameters

 * **Postional Parameters** - must be in a specific order.
 In the case of the JOB statement for example the account information parameter must come before the programmer's name parameter.  `//JOBNAME JOB (AcctInfo), 'Programmer Name'`.
 Both of these parameters are optional:
-  * If the first parameter is ommitted provide a comma //JOBNAME JOB , 'Programmer Name'`
+  * If the first parameter is omitted provide a comma //JOBNAME JOB , 'Programmer Name'`
-  * The last parameter can be ommitted
+  * The last parameter can be omitted
   * If all optional parameters are ommitted no comma is needed, just continue with the next statement, which would be the EXEC in this case.
 * **Keyword Parameters** - Keyword parmeters consist of a key value pairs and can be in any order.
 In the case of the JOB statement it doesn't matter whether **CLASS=A** comes before **CLASSMSG=H**, they can be in any order.
 They also don't require commas for missing parameters, but you do need commas to seperate the ones that are provided